-In most cases, the school nutrition manager/ director removes, adjusts, or retains the exclusion or restriction.
-In some cases, an approval from a medical provider or the local health department is required to lift an exclusion or restriction depending on the illness.
+In most cases, the director removes, adjusts, or retains the exclusion or restriction.
+In some cases, approval from the local health department or a medical provider is required to remove an exclusion or restriction.
+The director should consult with the local health department to address questions about when an excluded or restricted employee can return to regular work.

-EXCLUDE or RESTRICT
+EXCLUDE or RESTRICT?

+Instructions:

-Instructions: For each of the symptoms or illnesses, decide whether the employee should be excluded, restricted, or allowed to work?
+For each of the symptoms or illnesses, should the employee be excluded, restricted, or allowed to work?

-→ Definitions
+Definitions:

-- Exclude: to prevent a person from working as an employee in a food establishment or entering a food establishment as an employee. - Restrict: to limit the activities of a food employee so that there is no risk of transmitting a disease that is transmissible through food, and the food employee does not work with exposed food, clean equipment, utensils, linens, or unwrapped single-service or single-use articles.
+- Exclude: Child care center employee who is not permitted to come to work. - Restrict: Child care center employee's activities are limited to prevent the risk of transmitting a disease that is spread through food.
+A restricted employee cannot handle food, clean equipment, utensils, food linens, or unwrapped single-service or single-use articles.

-May Work Exclude Restrict
+MAY WORK EXCLUDE RESTRICT

-Jessica has a cold with watery eyes, sneezing and sniffles.
+Jessica has a cold with watery eyes, sneezing, and sniffles.

 Nina is having bouts of vomiting.

 Jorge has a cut on his hand that is infected and uncovered.

-Mia's husband has been diagnosed with a foodborne illness.
+Mia's husband has been diagnosed with norovirus.

 Leonard has a persistent cough.

 Aggie has a sore throat and fever.

 Annette has diarrhea.

 Linda has been diagnosed with norovirus.

 Ben's last episode of diarrhea was 48 hours ago.